Encounter Cornwall is run by David and Karen from their village base in Golant – two miles up the estuary from Fowey’s busy waterfronts.

 She has discovered a new passion for photography - every photograph we use has been taken by Karen (apart from a few by David….) more often than not from a kayak, which is not as easy as it sounds!

-Kayaking is our hobby as well as our living, but we also love singing & performing jazz together when we have time (usually in the Winter!)
+Kayaking is our hobby as well as our living, but we also love singing & performing jazz together when we have time (usually in the Winter!).
+More recently they have both been heavily involved in designing and building "The Sanctury", an off-grid centre for activities with accommodation sitting in 12 acres of woodland and pasture which will open in June 2019.

 Both David & Karen have a pretty good idea of what wildlife you are likely to see when, and are always happy to have an excuse to chat about it!
-Their passion for wildlife has won them two Cornwall Wildlife Friendly Business Awards in 2014 (commended) and 2016 (bronze award).
+Their passion for wildlife has won them two Cornwall Wildlife Friendly Business Awards - commended in 2014 and Bronze in 2016.
+We are extremely pleased to have also won a Silver award for 'Best Guided Tour', 2017-18.

 Encounter Cornwall is a member of Cornwall Wildlife Trust, the local Friends of the Fowey Estuary, and were one of 12 specially chosen members of Coast (Cornwall Sustainable Tourism) Reboot – an experimental programme to show the positive environmental impact that businesses can have, which has helped shape our thinking!